-The Revised Payment Services Directive (PSD2) is the EU legislation to regulate firms that provide payment services.
+The revised Payment Services Directive (PSD2) is the EU legislation which sets regulatory requirements for firms that provide payment services.

 The original Payment Services Directive (PSD) was introduced in 2007 and became UK law in 2009 through the Payment Services Regulations (PSRs).
 Its aims were to: